Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Introduction

 The above conjectures are true for $p=3$ and $\alpha = 1$ by \cite[Theorem 3]{DH71}, but they are still open for the other cases.
 In many cases the assumption of the conjectures for $p=3$ and every $\alpha > 0$ improves the upper bounds for counting tori over $\Q$.

 \begin{conjecture} $\text{Conj}^+(3, \alpha)$ and $\text{Conj}^-(3, \alpha)$ are true for every positive integer $\alpha$. \end{conjecture}

-In this paper we concentrate on the $3$-dimensional case.
+The purpose of this paper is to count the number of $3$-dimensional tori over $\Q$ by Artin conductor.
 First we classify the $3$-dimensional tori over $\Q$ and compute their Artin conductors in Section \ref{Sec3}.
 The classification is much more complicated compared to the $2$-dimensional case.
 After that, we estimate the magnitude of $N_3^{\tor}(X; H)$ for each finite nontrivial subgroup $H$ of $\GL_3(\Z)$ in Section \ref{Sec4}.
 We do this for abelian $H$ in Section \ref{Sub41} and non-abelian $H$ in Section \ref{Sub42} and \ref{Sub43}.
-The results can be summarized as follows.
+The results can be summarized as follow.